rk0803/end2_capstone/part2/README.md

 After that pre-trained seq2seq (BART) model is taken (trained as denoising auto-encoder).
 The the top k documents retrieved by FAISS are concatenated with the query (raw text) and fed to the BART encoder (The process can be started some pre-trained document summarization BART for both encoder-decoder as the starting weights).
 This is done to collect answers from multiple documents if required.
 The RAW TEXT of each document needs to be concatenated, pre-pended by the Question Query.
 The decoder then predict y, the answer!
 ### Points to be taken care of:
 1. The decoder can be trained EITHER to predict the exact sentence wanted, OR Some other sentence that is semantically similar to yours (although second one is desirable, and compare them using the document encoder outputs)
-2. While if the answer contains code, it should be ensured to predict exactly the same code.
+2. If the answer contains code, it should be ensured to predict exactly the same code.

 ### Additional training notes provided: